A .gov website belongs to an official government organization in the United States.

 This page highlights doctrinal materials from the Department of Homeland Security (DHS).

-Summary: The overarching goal of the National Infrastructure Protection Plan (NIPP) PDF 4.5 MB is to Build a safer, more secure, and more resilient America by preventing, deterring, neutralizing, or mitigating the effects of deliberate efforts by terrorists to destroy, incapacitate, or exploit elements of our nation’s CIKR and to strengthen national preparedness, timely response, and rapid recovery of CIKR in the event of an attack, natural disaster, or other emergency.
+Summary: The overarching goal of the National Infrastructure Protection Plan (NIPP) is to build a safer, more secure, and more resilient America by preventing, deterring, neutralizing, or mitigating the effects of deliberate efforts by terrorists to destroy, incapacitate, or exploit elements of our nation’s CIKR and to strengthen national preparedness, timely response, and rapid recovery of CIKR in the event of an attack, natural disaster, or other emergency.
 The NIPP provides the unifying structure for the integration of existing and future CIKR protection efforts and resiliency strategies into a single national program to achieve this goal.

-Summary: The purpose of the National Cyber Incident Response Plan PDF 2.9 MB is to establish the strategic framework for organizational roles, responsibilities, and actions to prepare for, respond to, and begin to coordinate recovery from a cyber incident.
+Summary: The purpose of the National Cyber Incident Response Plan is to establish the strategic framework for organizational roles, responsibilities, and actions to prepare for, respond to, and begin to coordinate recovery from a cyber incident.
 It ties various policies and doctrine together into a single tailored, strategic, cyber-specific plan designed to assist with operational execution, planning, and preparedness activities and to guide short-term recovery efforts.

-Summary: The Blueprint for a Secure Cyber Future PDF 704 KB builds on the Department of Homeland Security Quadrennial Homeland Security Review Report's strategic framework by providing a clear path to create a safe, secure, and resilient cyber environment for the homeland security enterprise.
+Summary: The Blueprint for a Secure Cyber Future builds on the Department of Homeland Security Quadrennial Homeland Security Review Report's strategic framework by providing a clear path to create a safe, secure, and resilient cyber environment for the homeland security enterprise.
 With this guide, stakeholders at all levels of government, the private sector, and our international partners can work together to develop the cyber security capabilities that are key to our economy, national security, and public health and safety.
 The Blueprint describes two areas of action: Protecting our Critical Information Infrastructure Today and Building a Stronger Cyber Ecosystem for Tomorrow.

-Summary: The U.S. Department of Homeland Security Strategic Plan for Fiscal Years 2012-2016 PDF 2 MB presents the Department’s goals, derived from the conclusions of the Quadrennial Homeland Security Review (QHSR) and the Bottom-Up Review (BUR).
+Summary: The U.S. Department of Homeland Security Strategic Plan for Fiscal Years 2012-2016 presents the Department’s goals, derived from the conclusions of the Quadrennial Homeland Security Review (QHSR) and the Bottom-Up Review (BUR).
 The goals include objectives and key performance indicators that are essential for implementation and execution of the Department’s responsibilities.

 Summary: ESF 15 ensures that sufficient Federal assets are deployed to the field during incidents requiring a coordinated Federal response to provide accurate, coordinated, timely, and accessible information to affected audiences, including governments, media, the private sector, and the local populace, including the special needs population.
 ESF 15 provides the resource support and mechanisms to implement the National Response Framework (NRF) Incident Communications Emergency Policy and Procedures (ICEPP) described in the Public Affairs Support Annex.